Header

 In part 2 of a 2-part series, Sarah Paciulli, Heart Failure Nurse Practitioner from VCU Health’s cardiac amyloidosis care team, continues from where Dr. Keyur Shah ended in Part I and discusses here in Part II the non-cardiac clues of transthyretin (TTR) amyloidosis.
 She expands the list of clinical clues and “red flags” that clinicians should be alert to, including orthopedic manifestations, erectile dysfunction, and polyneuropathy.
 See Part I: “Cardiac Clues that Suggest Transthyretin Amyloidosis” for more.

-Closing the Underdiagnosed Gap of Transthyretin Cardiac Amyloidosis in African Americans
+Closing the Underdiagnosis Gap of Transthyretin Cardiac Amyloidosis Among African Americans

 Dr. Kevin Alexander, advanced heart failure and transplant cardiologist at the Stanford Amyloid Center, discusses transthyretin cardiac amyloidosis (ATTR-CM) and how today this is a “common rare disease,” more prevalent than previously appreciated.
 He summarizes findings from a study to understand diagnosis across the U.S. and how ATTR-CM disproportionately affects black individuals.
 This statistic is driven by the belief that 3-4% of African descendants carry the V122I TTR variant – translating to over 1 million carriers.
 Kevin offers a screening algorithm for who to screen for ATTR-CM, and examines sub-groups of African Americans that are important not to overlook.